 “There is real snow in Morocco?”
 I asked my friends when I moved to Marrakech.
 I saw the snowy peaks of the High Atlas mountains.
-Yet, never thought there is actual snow, snowmen or even a skiing resort.
-I could never imagine that in one hour drive from Marrakech, I can enjoy winter sports and snow.
+Yet, I never thought there was snow, snowmen, or even a ski resort.
+I could never have imagined that I could enjoy winter sports and snow in a one-hour drive from Marrakech.

 In Morocco, there are two ski resorts located in the Atlas Mountains.
 One is near Marrakech – Oukaïmeden, and the other is near Fez – Ifrane.
 Both of them experience regular snowfall each January and February.
-I will talk more about Ifrane in my other article and this time will focus on Oukaïmeden.
+I will talk more about Ifrane in my other article, and this time, I will focus on Oukaïmeden.

-Oukaïmeden is located about 75 km from Marrakech; the village is at an altitude of between 2,800 metres Oukaimeden is the highest ski resort in the whole of Africa and its chairlift rising to 3,258m – the peak of Jebel Attar.
-The resort offers 7 lifts that are suitable for intermediate level, also a rental shop for gears.
+Oukaïmeden is located about 75 km from Marrakech; the village is 2,800 metres.
+Oukaimeden is the highest ski resort in Africa, and its chairlift rises to 3,258m – the peak of Jebel Attar.
+The resort offers 7 lifts suitable for intermediate level and a rental shop for gears.

-However, don’t expect a European style skiing experience.
-I would say it’s more an adventure to brag later that you were skiing in Africa.
-Also, don’t book skiing experience too much in advance.
-Even in the snow season, January and February, to forecast the snow is difficult.
+However, don’t expect a European-style skiing experience.
+I would say it’s more an adventure to brag that you were skiing in Africa later.
+Also, don’t book skiing experiences too much in advance.
+Even in the snow season, January and February, forecasting the snow is difficult.

-In winter, I wouldn’t recommend going to Oukaïmeden on the weekend.
+In winter, I wouldn’t recommend going to Oukaïmeden at the weekend.
 If there is plenty of snow on the weekend, Oukaïmeden will be packed with locals from Marrakech.
-Many times we got stuck in a traffic jam and even didn’t reach Oukaïmeden.
-Oukaïmeden is a small village, and after arriving there, you will encounter an overwhelming amount of locals selling all kind of things.
+We often got stuck in a traffic jam and didn’t even reach Oukaïmeden.
+Oukaïmeden is a small village, and after arriving there, you will encounter an overwhelming amount of locals selling all kinds of things.

-Because I don’t ski, Oukaïmeden for me is a peaceful escape from the hustle of Marrakech.
+Because I don’t ski, Oukaïmeden, for me, is a peaceful escape from the hustle of Marrakech.
 I love doing long refreshing walks in the snowy High Atlas mountains and eating delicious tagines after the walk.
-There are many small restaurants in the village and eating there; you will also support local businesses.
-If you fancy more than a Morrocan tagine, order a traditional french fondue at Chez Juju, a French restaurant at the Oukaïmeden village.
+There are many small restaurants in the village, and eating there, you will also support local businesses.
+If you fancy more than a Morrocan tagine, order a traditional French fondue at Chez Juju, a French restaurant in the Oukaïmeden village.

 Check my video about the trip: